Mboubaker/OS1-128-/README.md

 A metadata file is mandatory for replay of data.
 See Recording Data for how to obtain the metadata file when recording your data.

+        4.5/ SLAM

-4.5/ SLAM Download the ROS node to your target location Unzip the package source the setup.bash with "--extend" flag
+Download the ROS node to your target location

+Unzip the package

+Source the setup.bash with "--extend" flag

-$ cd ../ ../ ..
-$ mkdir SLAM
+$ cd ../ ../ .. $ mkdir SLAM $ cd SLAM $ cp ~/Downloads/ROS_node.zip .

-$ cd SLAM
+$ unzip ROS_node.zip

-$ cp ~/Downloads/ROS_node.zip .
-$ unzip ROS_node.zip $ source SLAM/install/setup.bash --extend
+$ source SLAM/install/setup.bash --extend

-you should now have all the necessary pieces of software on your system.
+You should now have all the necessary pieces of software on your system.
 For each new terminal, need to source both Ouster and Kudan source files

-$ source/path-to-ouster-ros/devel/setup.bash
-Extend the SLAM ROS_node to work with the ouster_node
+$ source/path-to-ouster-ros/devel/setup.bash Extend the SLAM ROS_node to work with the ouster_node

 $ source / path-to-ROS_node/install/setup.bash --extend

 Playback a saved rosbag, and run lidar SLAM

-$ roslaunch kdlidar_ros kdlidar_ros_ouster_evaluation.launch replay:="true" replay_rate:="0.5" bag_path:="/path/and/filename.bag" metadata:="/path/and/filename.json
+$ roslaunch kdlidar_ros kdlidar_ros_ouster_evaluation.launch replay:="true" replay_rate:="0.5" bag_path:="/path/and/filename.bag" metadata:="/path
+/and/filename.json

-save the genirated map as a ply file when you have completed the sequence.
+Save the genirated map as a ply file when you have completed the sequence.

 $rosservice call /path ros_node_pcl/save_ply /path:to:mymap.ply

-once the map is saved you should see a success message success: True
+Once the map is saved you should see a success message success: True